Envisioning an Urban Gateway Destination

 Mixed Use, Private/Commercial Development, Public Realm, Urban District

-In 2007, Civitas established Belleview Station’s urban design standards and guidelines, working closely with the developer and with the City and County of Denver to create a framework that has since guided multiple developers and designers through the process of creating a transit-oriented and pedestrian-focused urban area.
-Motivated to create and maintain a standard of quality that will sustain value, the guidelines promote a clear and consistent process for cohesive development, while being flexible to respond to changing market conditions and building types, and to encourage design creativity.
+In 2007, Civitas established Belleview Station’s urban design standards and guidelines, working closely with the family-run master developer and with the City and County of Denver to create a framework that has since guided multiple developers and designers through the process of creating a transit-oriented and pedestrian-focused urban area.
+The plan considers the ways different spaces should be activated in order to fuel the overall district with energy and vitality, and guides adjacencies to feel intentional and cohesive.
+Motivated to create and maintain a standard of quality that will sustain value, the guidelines promote a clear and consistent process for development, while being flexible to respond to changing market conditions and building types, and to encourage design creativity.

 Smart Planning + Good Design = Great Places